mkucmus/doc/developer/installation/installation.rst

 This project has full support for running in Docker.

-Go to the Docker directory:
+Go to the docker directory:

 .. code-block:: bash

     $ cd docker

-Execute below command to run the application:
+Execute bellow command to run application:

 .. code-block:: bash

     $ docker-compose -f docker-compose.yml -f docker-compose.dev.yml up

-Then use another command to setup the database, Elasticsearch and load some demo data:
+Then use another command to setup database, Elasticsearch and load some demo data:

 .. code-block:: bash

-    $ docker-compose exec php phing setup
+    $ docker-compose -f docker/docker-compose.yml exec --user=www-data php phing setup

-Before start using Open Loyalty, you need to define hosts in your local environment.
+Before you start using Open Loyalty you need to define hosts in your local environment.
 Add host ``openloyalty.localhost`` as ``127.0.0.1`` in your system configuration file.
 On the Linux it would be ``/etc/hosts``.

-If you find any problems using Docker (for example on Windows environments), please try our Vagrant recipe.
+If you find any problems using docker (for example on Windows environments) please try our Vagrant recipe.

-After starting Open Loyalty in developer mode, it's exposed services under slightly different URLs:
+After starting Open Loyalty in developer mode it's exposes services under slightly different URLs:

 ``http://openloyalty.localhost:8081/admin - the administration panel``
 ``http://openloyalty.localhost:8081/client - the customer panel``